maniacs-oss/snackis/snabel.md

 ![script example](images/script.png?raw=true)

 ### Postfix
-Like Yoda of Star Wars-fame, and yesterdays scientific calculators; as well as most printers in active use; yet unlike currently trending programming languages; Snabel expects arguments before operations.
+Like Yoda of Star Wars-fame, and yesterdays scientific calculators; as well as most printers in active use; yet unlike currently trending languages; Snabel expects arguments before operations.

 ```
 > 7 42 + 10 %